Back to QuickStarts

 Overview

-This is a template for NFT collection with a mystery box mechanic powered by Chainlink VRF.
+This is a template for NFT collection with a mystery box mechanic powered by Chainlink VRF V2.5.

-Smart contracts are based on the gas efficient ERC721Psi and are fully tested.
+Smart contracts are based on the gas efficient ERC721Psi.
 It's super easy to deploy and configure with most of the steps automated in the deploy script.

 Objective

-You will use a HardHat project with the Chainlink Hardhat Plugin to deploy an existing MysteryBox application on Avalanche Fuji testnet.
+You will use a Hardhat project to deploy an existing MysteryBox application on Ethereum Sepolia.

 Before you begin